martinda/gradle-multi-project-demo1/README.md

 `myTask1`, but not of `myTask2`.
 This changes the visibility of the tasks when asking gradle for the list of tasks, but does not change the behavior.

+# Theory

+There are three different independent aspects to tasks from the user point of view.

+* *configurability*: A task can only be configured in the project where it has been applied.
+* *visibility*: A task is visible when running `./gradlew tasks` when its `group` and `description` have been set.
+It is also visible when typing `./gradlew tasks --all` regardless of `group` and `description`.
+* *callability*: A task can be called from its subproject or from the root project, whether it is visible or not.

 # Example

 The `build.gradle` contains the following code: